exhibitionist-digital/ultra/README.md

 - [Dynamic import](https://github.com/denoland/deploy_feedback/issues/1) support
   on Deno Deploy
 - [Native CSS modules](https://css-tricks.com/css-modules-the-native-ones/)
-- More and better ESM CDN's
+- More and better ESM CDNs

 **Thank you for going on this journey with us.**